twolfson/twolfson.com/articles/startup-time-investing.md

 - Running commands by hand with a runbook: 30 min to 1 hour
   - No additional time for copy/pasting to runbook as I go
-- Writing a script: 2-4 hours
+- Writing a script: 2-4 hours + light maintenance tax
   - 1 hour for commands + 1 hour for CLI testing + 2 hours buffer for issues that arise
+  - Maintenance tax: Maintaining through schema changes and CLI flag changes
-- Internal tool: 3-5 hours
+- Internal tool: 3-5 hours + light maintenance tax
   - 1 hours for command + 1 hour for integrating into tool + 1 hour for testing + 2 hours for buffer
+  - Maintenance tax: Maintaining through schema changes and form submission changes
-- Self-serve: 6-10 hours
+- Self-serve: 6-10 hours + heavy maintenance tax
   - 1 hour for command + 1 hour for integrating into endpoint + 2 hours for building UI + 2 hours for integrating with webhook + 4 hours for buffer
   - Note: This also creates UI for the end-user, so there's likely a conversation you should have with coworkers around UX
+  - Maintenance tax: Maintaining through schema changes, form changes, UI styling, and UX flow changes
 - No implementation: 0 minutes since there's nothing to build 🎉

 # Real-world examples